qrtl/axls-custom/stock_picking_validate_jobcan/README.rst

 |badge1| |badge2| |badge3|

-This module retrieves the workflow status from Jobcan using an external API and decides whether to allow validation in outgoing transfers.
+This module retrieves the workflow status from Jobcan using an external API and decides whether to allow validation in the transfers.

 For the API configuration, follow the instructions provided by base_api_connection.